 - pink food coloring, optional

 - Preheat oven to 350 degrees Fahrenheit.
 Lightly grease or line an 11x7-inch or 8 to 9-inch square glass baking dish with parchment paper that overhangs 2-inches on both sides.
-Or lightly grease pan with cooking spray.

 - CRUST: Combine the flour, powdered sugar, salt, and butter in a food processor or stand mixer.
 Pulse/mix until mixture resembles fine crumbs that start to clump together.
-Press onto the bottom of the prepared 13x9-inch baking dish.
+Press onto the bottom of the prepared baking dish.
 Bake at 350˚F for 18-20 minutes, or until golden brown.